 - A minimum GPA of 3.0, based on a 4.0 scale, in the content area(s) most closely related to the prospective teaching field.

 - Complete a structured teacher interview.

 - Submit a timeline and plan for passing the Missouri State Content Assessment (MoCA) in the prospective teaching field.
-The MoCA must be passed prior to the end of the first semester in the program.
-[It is in your best interest to pass the MoCA prior to starting the program.
-Enroll at your own risk until the MoCA is passed because this test is required for Missouri teacher certification.]
+The MoCA must be passed to obtain a teaching certificate in Missouri.

 “Jewell professors instill the ideals of hard work, doing what's best for kids and thinking outside the box.
 They taught me the importance of trying new things in the classroom, and I'm piloting a new class in business after two years as a teacher.”Abby Rowan Nickel, '17, 6th grade science teacher in Wentzville, Missouri, School District